-Couples therapy gets a bad rap.
-But consider it marriage mechanics.
-And just as your car needs a tune-up after so many miles, so too does your relationship.
+Couples therapy gets a bad rap, with many believing it’s a last-ditch effort.
+But it’s not.
+Just as your car needs a tune-up after so many miles, so too does your relationship.
 The licensed professionals work with couples to help resolve conflict and increase satisfaction by gaining an understanding of their dynamic.
 There’s no wrong time to seek an outside perspective on your relationship.
-But, just like spinning too many miles on your car before bringing it to the garage, by the time most couples get there, it’s too late.
+But, just like putting too many miles on your station wagon before bringing it to the shop, by the time most couples get there, it’s too late.

 If Either of You Has Mentioned Divorce